 Aromatherapy For Healing the Spirit: In Traditional Chinese Medicine, clary sage strengthens depleted Qi-energy and circulates stuck Qi-energy.
 Use the oil to relieve PMS tension, menstrual pain, muscle stiffness and spasm, headache, migraine, and tired, aching legs.
 The oil can both strengthen and circulate Lung Qi.
 Psychologically, the essential oil creates a balance between stimulation and relaxation.

 Aromatica: A Clinical Guide to Essential Oil Therapeutics, Volume I: Psychologically, clary sage calms the mind, promotes relaxation and mild euphoria, and promotes emotional stability and renewal.
 Physically, the essential oil restores hypotonic/weak conditions and relaxes hypertonic/tense conditions.
 In Traditional Chinese Medicine, the essential function of the oil is to nourish the Blood and Yin, descend the Yang, and calm the Shen.
-Suggested blends:
+Suggested essential oil blends with clary sage:

 Subtle Aromatherapy: Clary sage enhances dreaming and strengthens the inner eye to help you see more clearly.
 Do not use alcohol and clary sage together — doing so may cause nightmares rather than revealing dreams.